-- Promote and implement the USA Hockey and CAHA SafeSport Programs to safeguard the well-being of its players and to prevent abuse and misconduct from occurring. - Recruit, train, support and supervise staff, members and volunteers to protect players from abuse and to reduce risk to them. - Require staff, coaches, and Volunteers to register with CAHA annually. - Require staff, members and volunteers to adopt and abide by the USA Hockey, CAHA and Woodland Park Hockey Association SafeSport Programs. - Respond to any allegations, disclosure or concern of misconduct or abuse of a player as stated in CAHA SafeSport and USA Hockey SafeSport Programs. - Regularly monitor and evaluate the implementation of the SafeSport Program and make any necessary changes. - Have open and regular communication with parents or guardian(s) of a player regarding any concerns or issues.
+- Promote and implement the USA Hockey and CAHA SafeSport Programs to safeguard the well-being of its players and to prevent abuse and misconduct from occurring. - Recruit, train, support and supervise staff, members and volunteers to protect players from abuse and to reduce risk to them. - Require staff, members and volunteers to adopt and abide by the USA Hockey, CAHA and GYHA SafeSport Programs. - Respond to any allegations, disclosure or concern of misconduct or abuse of a player as stated in CAHA SafeSport and USA Hockey SafeSport Programs. - Regularly monitor and evaluate the implementation of the SafeSport Program and make any necessary changes. - Have open and regular communication with parents or guardian(s) of a player regarding any concerns or issues. - Not permit any Billeting. - Require all directors, coaches, and managers to register online with CAHA every season.